MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/optimize-sql-al-Database-methods-and-performance-on-server.md

 ## SetAutoCalcFields

 It is a common task to retrieve data and request calculation of associated FlowFields.
-The following example traverses customer records, calculates the balance, and marks the customer as blocked if the customer exceeds the maximum credit limit.
-Note the Customer record and associated fields are imaginary.
+The following example traverses customer records, calculates the balance, and marks the customer as blocked if the customer exceeds the maximum credit limit. **Note:** the Customer record and associated fields are *imaginary* in the following examples.

 ```
 if Customer.FindSet() then repeat